sendwithus/jobs/full-stack-intern.md

 __Apply__

 Email [jobs@sendwithus.com](mailto:jobs@sendwithus.com) introducing yourself.
-Bonus points for providing links to code you're written and/or technical projects you're passionate about.
+We encourage you to provide links to code you're written and/or technical projects you're passionate about.

 We look forward to meeting you!